Telling Your Recovery Story:

 Very often, someone asks, how can I help my relative who doesn't think he needs help and refuses to get any?
 The quick answer is, "Don't give up hope.
 Make sure he knows you love him and that you'll always be there when he calls.
 It's never too late."

 But be sure to talk to that person one-on-one after the presentation.
 That person is in pain, often angry and bewildered.
 He can't talk to just anyone about it, and senses that you will understand.
-Understanding is all he's asking for, but suggesting a family support group can't hurt and might help.
-Bring your NAMI chapter's phone number .
+Understanding is all he's asking for.

-Most mental health professionals will be as open or hostile to you as you are to them.
+Most mental health providers will be as open or hostile to you as you are to them.
 Assume you were invited because someone wanted to hear your ideas.
-A few professionals are waiting for you to say that everything they do is wrong, and you know how to do it right.
+A few providers are waiting for you to say that everything they do is wrong, and you know how to do it right.
 The minute they hear that, they stop listening.
-Talk about professionals who helped you, what made them good.
-Once you disarm that defensiveness, you can talk about the professionals who didn't help, didn't care, or set you back - and how they can avoid doing those things to their clients.
+Talk about providers who helped you, what made them good.
+Once you disarm that defensiveness, you can talk about the providers who didn't help, didn't care, or set you back - and how they can avoid doing those things to the people they support.

 Finally, I always open and close every talk by thanking everyone for the opportunity to speak to them.
 They listened to you.
 Even if they were required to come, they listened politely.
 So thank them for it.